rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 The `videoFormatPossible` **MUST** support the same parameters as the [`videoFormatSupported` API](#411-video-format-supported).

 #### 4.2.2.
 Audio Format Possible
+**TODO**: This is literally only needed for the atmos flag... the rest of this is covered by the `mode` parameter.
+Roku doesn't give you a way to check if a device supports atmos when the soundbar doesn't.
+Discuss...
+I propose we drop this method.

 The `Device` module **MUST** have a `audioFormatPossible` API that returns `true` or `false` depending on whether the format specified is supported by the device, regardless of configuration.
 This API **MUST** return `boolean`.

 The `audioFormatPossible` method **MUST** support the same parameters as the [`audioFormatSupported` API](#412-audio-format-supported).

-The `audioFormatPossible` also supports passing `mode` to check if a format is possible in a different mode.

-#### Hdr Supported / Possible
+#### 4.2.3.
+Hdr Supported / Possible
 Device module...

 ## 5. Display Properties